maucejo/slydekit/docs/navigation/outline.typ

 #calepin.elements.callout[
   The `<hide-toc>` label can also be used to hide a slide, defined with `#slide(..., label: <hide-toc>)` or `== Title <hide-toc>`, from the outlines (`tableofcontents`, `progressive-outline` and `mini-slides`).
 This can be useful for a bibliography slide for instance.

+  In this case, all the headings of level greater than the hidden slide will be unnumbered and not displayed in the outlines (tableofcontents, progressive-outline and mini-slides).
+This is because the hidden slide is considered a hidden ancestor of the following slides, and therefore all its descendants are also hidden from the outlines.
 ]